 Courses and research

 - MSc Advanced Aeronautical Engineering (1 year full-time)

-- MSc Advanced Computational Methods for Aeronautics, Flow Management and Fluid-Structure Interaction (1 year full-time / 2 years part-time)
+- MSc Advanced Computational Methods for Aeronautics, Flow Management and Fluid-Structure Interaction (1 year full-time)

-- MSc Composites: the Science, Technology and Engineering Application of Advanced Composites (1 year full-time / 2 years part-time)
+- MSc Composites: the Science, Technology and Engineering Application of Advanced Composites (1 year full-time)

 - PhD Aeronautics research

 (2–4 years full-time; 4–6 years part-time)

 - MRes + PhD Fluid Dynamics Across Scales

 (1 + 3 years full-time)

 The Department has an international reputation for excellence in research and provides first-class facilities and supervision in aeronautics and other applications of fluid mechanics, optimisation and control, structural analysis and composite materials.